From Jesus to Scripture: How Christ Instituted the Bible

 Liberals and fundamentalists: the truth (so theological, historical, scientific [un]reliability).

-- Note the importance of historical context and moment for yielding each insight,
+- Note how historical moments and contexts foster each insight,

-- as well as danger that an insight can 'capture scripture' and constrict its use.
+- and how a given insight can 'capture scripture' and constrict its use.

 - The Bible's specific relationships with Jesus Christ are also often overlooked, but clarifying.

-- They move 'every which way' in the richness of God's relationships and work.
+- They move not just down or forward, but 'every which way' in the richness of God's relationships and work:

-This need not threaten other insights, and can help refresh them and release the Bible from their captivity.
+- These need not threaten other insights, and can help refresh them and release the Bible from their captivity.
+(More details later.)

 - II.
 Israel's Scripture: The Word from the Father

-Israel generated and kept the writings of the Old Testament:
+Israel generated and kept the writings of the Old Testament or 'Tanakh':

 - Torah: the 'gospel' of Israel's creation and freedom and its rules for enjoying them.